maxboeck/mxb-jekyll/_posts/connection-aware-components/2018-07-01-connection-aware-components.md

 const ConnectionAwareMedia = withConnectionType(Media)
 ```

-👉  This small proof-of concept is [available on CodePen](https://codepen.io/mxbck/pen/5e897c9cd7c75d130d1f86bc5b87a1d2?editors=0010), if you want to play around.
+👉  This small proof-of concept is also <a href="https://codepen.io/mxbck/pen/5e897c9cd7c75d130d1f86bc5b87a1d2?editors=0010" target="_blank" rel="noopener noreferrer">available on CodePen</a>, if you want to play around.

 ## Further Reading